Giampiero Marra - Professor of Statistics

 GJRM package R package

-• trivariate binary models in the presence of non-random sample selection or correlated/associated responses.
+• Trivariate binary models with non-random sample selection or associated responses.

 Selected invited talks/seminars/workshops/short courses